How to baseline a product delivery team in 30 days.

 The four-lens approach is what we run on our own systems through Concordance, and it's the same lens we use to baseline a new engagement's team:

-Health is the most important lens because everything else depends on it.
-A high-velocity team that's cooking the books on test coverage isn't healthy — they're burning down the future to look productive in the present.
+Health is the foundation lens because everything else depends on it.
+A high-velocity team that's cooking the books on test coverage isn't healthy.
+They're burning down the future to look productive in the present.
+Whether that's happening in your org isn't something we can call from outside; it's something the data tells us once we look.

 The 30-day baseline, week by week